yukontaf/projects/index.md

 ### Credit Default Scoring (Hypothesis Testing)

 In [this](https://github.com/yukontaf/projects/blob/master/credit_score_default.ipynb) script written in R, I've done some exploratory data analysis and tested hypothesis concerning default, i.e. how does presence in certain social category (sex, marriage, education level) impact the returning of credit, and also answered the question if the mean credit limit differs for default and non-default groups.

+### Spread Widening Prediction

+In a [first](https://github.com/yukontaf/projects/blob/master/orderbook.ipynb) script I've implemented a simple animated order book (much of the code is redundant, watch the result in the end of the file).
+In a [second](https://github.com/yukontaf/projects/blob/master/tz8kn98d.ipynb) – tried to build a model which would predict if the spread becomes wider or not.
+In ordere to do so, i needed to deal with extremely imbalanced dataset.